Adammyya/Adammyya/README.md

 - 📫 How to reach me: On github only (not a person with a well social background, I'm working on it ;-)
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I am such a bore, sorry!
   Hope you'll find my profile and help me and I'll do the same if I'm capable.

-Thank you "Man only likes to count his troubles; he doesn't calculate his happiness" - Fyodor Dostoevsky
+  "Man only likes to count his troubles; he doesn't calculate his happiness" - Fyodor Dostoevsky

 <!---